martijnschouten/summation_of_currents_electromagnetic_solver/README.md

 doi to actual published paper
 open source author version

-The code for calibrating a printer can be found in:
+A GUI for calibrating a printer in combination with a LDC1101EVM can be found [here](https://github.com/martijnschouten/inductive_calibration_GUI).

 # Typical usage
 1. Copy SOC_object.m into your matlab work folder